samcal/HN2Kindle/README.md

 HN2Kindle is a conglomeration of resources that allow for the downloading of all articles in Hacker News and converting them to the MOBI format, which is compatible with the Kindle.

-The script takes ~6 min to run.
+The script takes ~6 minutes to run.

 ## Dependencies
 <ul>